Should You Invest in American Homes 4 Rent (AMH) Now?

 Conclusion

-In conclusion, American Homes 4 Rent (AMH) has had a better performance lately.
-Opinion on the stock among analysts is bullish, with some giving it a “buy” rating and others a “hold”.
+In conclusion, American Homes 4 Rent (AMH) has had a mixed performance lately.
+Opinion on the stock among analysts is mixed, with some giving it a “buy” rating and others a “hold”.
 It is worth mentioning that the stock is currently trading in close proximity to its 50-day moving average and its 52-week high.